-theatre dybbuk and the Museum of Jewish Montreal (MJM) proudly present the Canadian premiere of The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad.
+theatre dybbuk and the Museum of Jewish Montreal (MJM) proudly present the inaugural Canadian performance of The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad.

 Written and directed by Aaron Henne and developed with the ensemble of theatre dybbuk, this performance considers William Shakespeare's classic work, The Merchant of Venice, through its relationship to antisemitism and other prejudices in our world today.
 What perceived truths does a play reveal about the society in which it was created, and what ideas within that society does it reinforce?